faiqfarooq/nichat/TROUBLESHOOTING.md

 1. Check the platform's documentation for specific requirements.
 2. Make sure all environment variables are set in the hosting platform.
 3. Verify that the build command and output directory are correctly configured.

+### Error: Authentication issues in production

+If you're experiencing authentication issues specifically in production:

+1. Ensure your NEXTAUTH_URL environment variable is correctly set to your production URL.
+2. Verify that NEXTAUTH_SECRET is properly set and matches between development and production.
+3. Check that your cookies are configured for secure usage in production:
+   - Cookie names should be prefixed with `__Secure-` in production
+   - Cookie options should have `secure: true` in production
+   - SameSite should be set to 'lax' or 'strict'
+4. Make sure your API routes are accessible from your production domain.
+5. If using OAuth providers, ensure the callback URLs are correctly configured for your production domain.
+6. For redirection issues after login, try using `window.location.href` for hard redirects instead of Next.js router.
+7. Increase the session token maxAge to improve persistence (30 days is recommended).

 ## Still Having Issues?